hashiruhq/engine/Readme.md

 It should then listen for new orders and try to satisfy them against these lists.

 The engine should support the following actions:
-- Fill a new buy/sell order or add it to the list if it can't be filled yet
+- Done: Fill a new buy/sell order or add it to the list if it can't be filled yet
 - Cancel an existing order and remove it from the lists
 - Listen for new incomming commands/orders
 - Send every trade made to an external system
 - Handle over 1.000.000 trades/second
-- 100% test converage
+- Done: 100% test converage
 - Fully tested with historical data

 ### Questions/Improvements